adolliou/SPICE_alignment/README.md

 # SPICE_Alignement

+Welcome to the SPICE_alignment python package :artificial_satellite: :sun_with_face:.
+This package can be used to correct the pointing information of SPICE or HRI-EUV datasets, on board Solar Orbiter.

 ## Description :

-This package provide tools to co-align an image with another one (called "reference" image).
-You can provide an imager as input, using the Alignment class.
-You can also provide a SPICE raster, using the specific SpiceAlignment class.
+This package provide tools to co-align an image from an imager with another one (called "reference" image).
+It corrects the pointing information on the FITS header using a cross-correlation algorithm.
+The data you want to align can be either from an image (i.e. Solar Orbiter/HRI-EUVetc.) or a Solar Orbiter/SPICE raster.
+Examples on how to align different types of data are provided below.
-In addition, the pakcage provides tools to create a synthethic raster corresponding to a given SPICE raster, using a time sequence of imager.
+In addition, the package provides tools to create a synthethic raster corresponding to a given SPICE raster, using the dataset of an imager.
 The obtained synthetic raster can then be used as the reference image to co-align the SPICE raster.

-It is advised to use an imager with a Full Sun field of view as the reference image, where Limb fitting has been previously applied.
-Example of them include the L2 FITS files of the FSI 174 and 304 imagers.
+It is advised to use an imager with a Full Sun field of view as the reference image, with Limb fitting previously applied.
+Example of them include the L2 FITS files of the FSI 174 and 304 imagers on board Solar Orbiter.
 The co-alignment itself is performed using a cross-correlation tehcnique, through the Pearson's coefficient, or the residus method.
-The alignement can be done in the following coordinates:
+The alignement can be done in the following frames:

-- Helioprojective coordinates.
+- Helioprojective.
-- Carrington coordinates.
+- Carrington.
 In that case, you have to provide the information to build a pixel grid in a carrington frame.
-- by slicing over the image pixels, complitely neglecting the headers informations.
+- by slicing over the image pixels, complitely neglecting the headers information. (experimental)

 **Warning** As of now, the code works for day to day cases, but has not been thouroughly tested.
-Please verify the results with the plot_co_alignment method.
+Please always verify the results with the plot_co_alignment method.
-Report any bug you encounter with Github or by e-mail to the author.
+Report any bug you encounter with Github or by e-mailing the author (see adress at the end of the readme).

 ## Installation
-This package is desinged to be used in external python projects, and to be imported as a standard package.
+This package is designed to be used in your personal python projects, and to be imported as a standard package.
 In your project, a virtual environement can be created with the following command in the shell :
 ```shell
 python -m venv env